Single-use plastics: these are the rules

 Producers pay for cleaning up plastic litter

-The extended producer responsibility (EPR) applies to a growing number of plastic products such as cups, containers, and carrier bags.
-This means that as a producer, you contribute to the collection of the waste and the clearing up of litter.
+Do you produce or import plastic disposables, such as packaging materials?
+You may have an extended producer responsibility (EPR).
+This means that you contribute to the collection of the waste and the clearing up of litter.
+For example cups, containers, and carrier bags.
 You pay a fixed rate (in Dutch).
 You also have to encourage your customers to dispose of plastics responsible and to prevent littering.
-The EPR is being introduced gradually.
+These rules apply since 2023.

 Read more about the collection of the waste and the clearing up of litter.